FriendsOfAkeneo/CustomEntityBundle/Resources/doc/crud_interface.rst

 Index Action Options
 ********************

-By default, the index action uses the ``pim_custom_entity.action.index`` service with the following options :
+By default, the index action uses the ``pim_custom_entity.action.index`` service with the following options:

 .. code-block:: yaml